zhoujieyang/TopoCons/README.md

 Anonymous minimal code release for reproducibility.

-This repository provides a minimal runnable implementation of the differentiable PH proxy loss used in the submitted paper.
+This repository provides a minimal runnable implementation of the topology component used in the submitted paper, including the differentiable PH proxy loss and the conservative topology-consistency injection pathway exposed through `topo_addon`.

 ## Repository Structure